amtwo/Data-Blogger-Resource-Kit/README.md

-# Data Blogger Resource Kit
+# Data Blogger Resource Kit - DataBlogger.info

 Includes resources for use by bloggers, microbloggers, vloggers, and origami enthusiasts who focus on SQL Server, Data, and related topics.